deekshith-bommisetty/BestDeal/README.md

 ## Welcome! 👋

-**BestDeal** is an E-Commerce application where customers can register and sign in, shop for products, place an order and pay.
+**BestDeal** is an E-Commerce application where customers can register, sign in, shop for products, place an order and pay.
 This web application was developed using Node.js, React.js, Express.js and MongoDB.

 #### Please check out the link for demo: https://best-deal-app-mern.herokuapp.com/